 REQUESTING INFORMAL ADVISORY OPINIONS OR FORMAL OPINIONS FROM THE LEGAL ETHICS COUNSEL

-Supreme Court Rule 5.30(c) gives the Legal Ethics Counsel the authority to issue non-binding informal opinions on “matters of special concern to the lawyer” requesting the opinion.
-The Legal Ethics Counsel issues written and oral informal advisory opinions.
+Missouri Supreme Court Rule 5.30(c) gives the Legal Ethics Counsel, on behalf of the Advisory Committee, the authority to issue non-binding informal opinions on “matters of special concern to the lawyer” requesting the opinion.
+The Legal Ethics Counsel issues oral and written informal advisory opinions regarding Rules 4, 5, and 6.
 The Legal Ethics Counsel cannot provide opinions or advice regarding legal, rather than ethical, questions.

 An informal advisory opinion does not affect the authority of a judge to rule on an issue pending before the judge.
 It also does not affect the authority of other officials, such as the Attorney General or a prosecuting attorney.
 If a complaint or report is filed with the Chief Disciplinary Counsel regarding the matter, it may be necessary for the Chief Disciplinary Counsel to investigate the complaint or report and determine the facts, independently.